-But prior to that here the major events at the Phuket Vegetarian Festival.
+But prior to that here are the major events at the Phuket Vegetarian Festival.

 Some of the rituals are based around self-mutilation and daring acts of firewalking.
 A lot of the processions and ceremonies can be quite scary, especially for the young or squeamish.
 There will be lots of noise, lots of people and people going into trances before undergoing different levels of voluntary mutilation.
 These days there are medical staff behind the scenes should anyone drop out of trance and need medical help, a luxury not afforded the devotees in the past.